 Prayer is more like a savings account than a lottery ticket.
 A savings account is an investment growing little by little over time.
 While playing the lottery involves making a one-time purchase and hoping for a big return.

-There are some prayers that are answered more quickly than others.
+Some prayers that are answered more quickly than others.
 But don’t get discouraged if you have to wait a little while.
 God is constantly at work in our lives, just like our money is working for us when it in a bank.
 When we pray regularly, investing in prayer, we make deposits that will eventually reap dividends.
-When our investment matures we’ll see the answers.
+When our investment matures, we’ll see the answers.

 Be faithful as you pray.
-You’re making an investment into your future.
+You’re investing into your future.